juliano-soares/juliano-soares/README.md

 <details><summary> 🎓 Education</summary>
 <p>

-- University graduate:
+- Education:
-   - Bachelor's Degree in Computer Science from the Federal University of Santa Maria.
+   - Bachelor's degree in Computer Science from the Federal University of Santa Maria.
+   - Currently studying a Master's Degree in Computer Science at Unicamp

 - Languages:
    - Basic English.